rxsmjs/rxsm/README.md

 }
 ```

-Let's take a look at a particular case in the first example:
+Let's take a look at the particular case in the first example:

 ```
 rxStore: